HAOYU-LI/UniDOE/README.md

 ```
 install.packages("UniDOE")
 ```
-This package will be modified and updated in CRAN directly and this repository may not be the newest version.
+This package will be modified and updated in CRAN directly.
+This github repository may not be the newest version.

+### Install from github:

 #### First way